 Step 8) You will enter into the welcome screen.

-Step 9) This step is optional and needed if you want to enable boot from USB devices and some more features as follows.
+Step 9) This step is optional and needed if you want to enable boot from USB devices and some more features.

 It’s called debugging, and here is what you get when you enable it.